aayushdhote/Covid-EDA-Analysis/Readme.md

 New deaths by country

-All graphs arranged in a dashboard-style layout
+Graphs arranged in a dashboard-style layout

 ---